top of page

 Global economic growth with a smaller carbon footprint requires investment in innovation across a broad range of sectors, including agriculture, construction, fuels and chemicals, polymers, transport, hydrogen production and utilisation, food processing, renewable energy and CO₂ recycle.
 Development of these opportunities will require major investment over a long period of time, and active management from research concept to market appraisal.

-However there are a number of significant technical, economic and social challenges to achieving this goal.
+However, there are a number of significant technical, economic and social challenges to achieving this goal.

 • The skills base required to support the creation of new low-emission carbon-based products and processes is not well developed in Australia.
 Skills capacity is a major issue for current and future carbon-based industries throughout the world.